Edge of the World (2021 film): Production

 Rob Allyn, the chairman and chief executive officer (CEO) of Margate House Films, was interested in filming the life of James Brooke, after being introduced to the figure through a footnote in a George MacDonald Fraser novel, which he read in 2009.
 More research on Brooke led him into a fixation.
 He also came across a coffee table book in a Singapore bookstore, named "The White Rajah of Sarawak" with illustrations of Sarawak tribes and jungles.
-After thinking about the film for 3 years, Allyn and his production company tried to make the story into film since 2013, initially naming the film as "The White Rajah".
+After thinking about the film for 3 years, Allyn and his production company tried to make the story into a film starting in 2013, initially naming it "The White Rajah".
 Later Jason Brooke, grandson of Anthony Brooke, representing Brooke Heritage Trust, contacted Allyn and invited him to make the film in Sarawak instead of Indonesia.
 The Trust also gave the Allyn access to various images from the Brooke family for film production.
-In September 2016, government of Sarawak endorsed the plan and channeled RM 39.01 million through Sarawak Tourism, Arts, Culture, and Sports Ministry to fund the project.
+In September 2016, the Sarawak Government endorsed the plan and channelled RM 39.01 million through the Sarawak Tourism, Arts, Culture, and Sports Ministry to fund the project.
 However, later cost overrun increased the cost to RM 48.57 million (US$ 15 million).
-The project also received 30% cash rebate from "Film in Malaysia" Office, a division of National Film Development Corporation Malaysia for choosing Malaysia as a filming location and working with a local production company.
+The project also received a 30% cash rebate from the "Film in Malaysia" Office, a division of National Film Development Corporation Malaysia for choosing Malaysia as a filming location and working with a local production company.

 Allyn wrote the film and also produced the film with his sons Conor and Jake, along with Josie Ho, and Conroy Chan.
 In 2019, the film was renamed to just "Rajah" and the list of starring actors was released in September.
-Principal photography was shot in entirety in Sarawak, starting from 24 September 2019 until the end of October in the same year.
-All film shots were completed in Siniawan, Bau District.
+Principal photography was shot entirely in Sarawak, starting from 24 September 2019 until the end of October in the same year.
+Shooting was completed in Siniawan, Bau District.
 The film was made with the support of the Sarawak Tourism Board.
 The Brooke Heritage Trust was a technical advisor.

 In February 2021, the movie was again renamed to "Edge of the World".
 Samuel Goldwyn Films acquired US distribution rights in March 2021.
-British distributor Signature will release the film in the UK.
+British distributor Signature released the film in the UK.

 Release

 Edge of the World was released in the US through Direct-to-video (VOD) and online platforms on 4 June 2021, then in the UK digitally and on DVD on 21 June 2021.

 During the 5th Malaysia International Film Festival in July 2022, the movie was selected as the opening film.

-In Malaysia and Brunei, the film has been slated as Rajah in the countries and scheduled on 9 March 2023 in cinemas.
+In Malaysia and Brunei, the film was renamed Rajah and premiered in cinemas on 9 March 2023.